cppalliance/safe-cpp/proposal/draft.md

 }
 ```

-In this example, the unsafe String constructor is called in the safe main function.
-That's permitted because substitution of `unsafe String` into Vec's template parameter creates a push_back specialization with an `unsafe String` function parameter.
-Safe C++ allows unsafe constructors to initialize unsafe types in an unsafe context.
+In this example, the unsafe `String` constructor is called in the safe `main` function.
+That's permitted because substitution of `unsafe String` into Vec's template parameter creates a `push_back` specialization with an `unsafe String` function parameter.
+Safe C++ allows unsafe constructors to initialize unsafe-qualified types in an safe context.

-Permitting unsafe operations with unsafe specialization is far preferable to using conditional _unsafe-specifiers_ on the class template's member functions.
-We want the vector to keep its safe interface so that it can be used by safe callers.
+Permitting unsafe operations with unsafe qualifier specialization is less noisy and exposes less of the implementation than using conditional _unsafe-specifiers_ on the class template's member functions.
+More importantly, we want to keep the new vector's interface safe, even when it's specialized with unsafe types.
 This device allows member functions to remain safe without resorting to _unsafe-blocks_ in the implementations.
 There's a single use of the `unsafe` token, which makes for simple audits during code review.

-Placing the unsafe token on the _template-argument-list_, where the class template gets used, is also far safer than enclosing operations on the template parameter type in _unsafe-blocks_ inside the template.
+Placing the unsafe token on the _template-argument-list_, where the class template gets used, is far preferable to enclosing operations on the template parameter type in _unsafe-blocks_ inside the template.
 In the former case, the user of the container can read its preconditions and swear that the precondidions are met.
 In the latter case, the template isn't able to make any statements about properly using the template type, because it doesn't know what that type is.
 The `unsafe` token should go with the caller, not the callee.

 [**unsafe4.cxx**](https://github.com/cppalliance/safe-cpp/blob/master/proposal/unsafe4.cxx)
 ```cpp